Crystalline Silica Testing Lab Houston, TX

 Our Silica & Dust Testing Methods

-As a specialized crystalline silica testing lab, we know that choosing the correct analytical method is critical for regulatory compliance and dealing with potential sample interferences.
+As a specialized crystalline silica testing lab, we know that choosing the correct analytical method is critical for regulatory compliance.
+Workers exposed to crystalline silica are often co-exposed to nuisance particulate.
+For gravimetric analysis of non-silica fractions, see our total and respirable dust testing services.

-X-Ray Diffraction (XRD) is the gold standard for crystalline silica analysis.
+X-Ray Diffraction (XRD) is the gold standard for crystalline silica analysis and AGT Labs' AIHA IHLAP-accredited primary method.
 It measures the specific crystalline structure of the particles, allowing accurate quantification of Quartz, Cristobalite, and Tridymite, even in the presence of interfering minerals.

 FTIR Silica Analysis